 - ROTARY STAR AWARD, from Rotary Club Jalandhar West, 2012

-- CULTURAL REPRESENTATIVE, honoured by Punjab Kesari Group, 2012
+- CULTURAL REPRESENTATIVE, honored by Punjab Kesari Group, 2012

 - BEST NRI FEMALE DEBUT, Limca Punjabi Music Awards – Music Channel MH1, 2007